-Click any of the dropdowns in each section to read more about each topic!
+Click any of the dropdown items (marked with a sword icon) in each section to read more about each topic!

-I'm not telling you to agree with any of this, but even if you're staunchly opposite me, it's always good to familiarize yourself with the ideologies of your fellow man.
+My political motivations are mostly rooted in vibe, not theory or specific writings.
+I'm not telling you to agree with any of this!
+But even if you're staunchly opposite me, it's always good to familiarize yourself with the ideologies of your fellow man.
 I read literature and articles from various viewpoints and moral backgrounds, and I encourage you to do the same; it keeps you in touch with other communities outside your social/intellectual bubble.

-As a native person I am very passionate about indigenous rights,
+I am very passionate about tribal rights, reclamation, and restoration

-reclamation, and restoration within the United States and beyond.
+within the United States and beyond.
+Our (very limited) sovereignty is

 Government has never stopped oppressing us and stealing from us.